remote-no-code/FPGA-IP-DEVELOPMENT/Task1/snapshots/readme.md

 - **RISC-V Cross Compiler:** `riscv64-unknown-elf-gcc`
 - **Verilog Simulator:** `iverilog`

-This confirms that the base toolchain environment is correctly configured.
+This confirms that the base RISC-V development environment is correctly configured.

 ---